On the biautomaticity of CAT(0) triangle-square groups: First Example

 \begin{proof} Again, we will directly construct the complex $X_1'$, presented in the figure \ref{example_1_systolization}.
 Let $X_1'$ be a space consisting of six rhombi $K_1'L_1'M_1'N_1'$, $K_2'L_2'M_2'N_2'$, $A'B'C'D'$, $P_1'Q_1'R_1'S_1'$, $P_2'Q_2'R_2'S_2'$ and $P_3'Q_3'R_3'S_3'$ with sides of unit length and such that $\sphericalangle N_1'K_1'L_1' = \sphericalangle N_2'K_2'L_2' = \sphericalangle A'B'C' = \sphericalangle S_1'P_1'Q_1' = \sphericalangle S_2'P_2'Q_2' = \sphericalangle S_3'P_3'Q_3' = \frac{\pi}{3}$ glued together in such a way:

-It is clear that the obtained complex is homeomorphic to $X_1$.
+Note that the three rhombi $K_1'L_1'M_1'N_1', K_2'L_2'M_2'N_2', A'B'C'D'$ are the same as the corresponding rhombi in the construction of a polyhedral complex $X_1$ and all of the identifications of edges are also the same as in the construction of $X_1$.
+Thus the whole complex $X_1'$ is constructed by replacing the squares in the construction of $X_1$ by the corresponding rhombi.
+Such rhombi are homeomorphic to the squares we are replacing, therefore the complexes $X_1$ and $X_1'$ are also homeomorphic.
 Since each of the rhombi of the complex described above can be obtained by gluing two unit equilateral triangles then $X_1'$ is actually a triangle complex with a single vertex $v'$.
 Now it is enough to say that $\wtl{X_1'}$ is systolic.
 By using the fact \ref{2-dim-systolic} and theorems \ref{GLC}, \ref{CH} we can do so by showing that there are no isometric cycles of length less than $2\pi$ inside link $\Lk(v',X_1')$.
 This link is presented in Figure \ref{link_1}.
 It is clear that there are no isometric cycles of length less than $2\pi$ in $\Lk(v',X_1')$, therefore $\wtl{X_1'}$ is systolic. \end{proof}

 From the theorem \ref{systolic-biautomatic} we can now conclude that the fundamental group $\pi_1(X_1) \simeq \pi_1(X_1')$ is biautomatic.